-Housing and Residence Life offers a number of opportunities for residents and faculty to interact in the residence halls in meaningful ways.
+As part of Tulane’s Residential Curriculum, Housing and Residence Life offers a number of opportunities for residents and faculty to interact in in meaningful ways.
 By bringing faculty and residents together, residents are empowered to form academic support systems, engage more deeply in their studies, and form lasting relationships with their community.
-Tulane offers the following faculty driven programs:
+Our faculty-driven programs include:

-The Faculty in Residence is a tenured faculty member who lives on campus and serves as a positive and visible leader, teacher, and mentor to students living in the residence halls.
+The Faculty in Residence (FIR) is a full-time faculty member who lives in a residence hall on campus and serves as a positive and visible leader, teacher, and mentor to students living in the residence halls.
 FIRs facilitate, promote, and encourage intellectual, social, and cultural development, as well as provide assistance to students seeking academic support and guidance through programming, one on one relationship building, and the sharing of academic resources.
-FIRs work with our Residence Life staff to provide supportive environments where students can learn and develop.
+FIRs work with our Housing and Residence Life staff to provide supportive environments where students can learn and develop.

 Dr. Courtney Baker (Faculty-In-Residence, Greenbaum Hall)